- New Student Orientation

 Studying Russian will give you a command of a language widely spoken around the world as well as develop your understanding of other cultures and your skills in interpreting varied cultural texts.
 Students typically major in Russian in preparation for a wide range of careers, including international relations, law, journalism, business, public health, ecology, translation, teaching, and graduate work in the humanities or social sciences.

-For detailed information about the Russian Studies faculty, course offerings, the structure of the major and minor, study abroad, and opportunities to get involved with the Russian-speaking community in the Twin Cities, see the department website at http://www.macalester.edu/russian
+For detailed information about the Russian Studies faculty, course offerings, the structure of the major and minor, study abroad, and opportunities to get involved with the Russian-speaking community in the Twin Cities, visit Russian Studies.

-The Sociology department offers courses that serve students with diverse interests.
-By examining how power, culture, and institutions influence the lives of people and activities of organizations, sociology provides a valuable perspective for students during and beyond their academic career.
+The Sociology department offers courses that serve students with diverse interests and that help students build a variety of skills useful for their time at Macalester and future careers.
+By examining how power, culture, and institutions influence the lives of people and activities of organizations, sociology provides a valuable perspective that helps people offer creative, distinctive insights.

 Theatre and Dance